Mandela (2021 film)

 Mandela is a 2021 Indian Tamil-language political satire television film written and directed by Madonne Ashwin on his directorial debut and produced by S. Sashikanth and Ramachandra of YNOT Studios while director Balaji Mohan, co-produced the film under his banner Open Window Productions.
-The film being titled after the late South African President Nelson Mandela, stars Yogi Babu in the titular lead role while Sheela Rajkumar, Kanna Ravi, Sangili Murugan and G. M. Sundar play supportive roles.
+The film being titled after the late South African President Nelson Mandela, stars Yogi Babu in the titular lead role while Sheela Rajkumar, Kanna Ravi, Sangili Murugan and G. M. Sundar play supporting roles.
 The music for the film is composed by Bharath Sankar, whereas cinematography and editing were handled by Vidhu Ayyanna and Philomin Raj respectively.

-The film is set on the backdrop of a village panchayat election scenario between two political parties where a local barber's vote will determine the fate of the election.
+The film is set on the backdrop of a village election between two political parties where a local barber's vote will determine the fate of the election.
 The film was directly released via Star Vijay on 4 April 2021 and internationally through Netflix, the following day.
-The film received universal acclaim praising the script, performances and technical aspects of the film.
-It was shortlisted as one among the 14 Indian films to be nominated for Best Foreign Film at the 94th Academy Awards scheduled to be held in mid-2022.
-At the 68th National Film Awards, it won 2 awards for Best Debut Film of a Director and Best Screenplay (Dialogues), both for Madonne Ashwin.
+The film received critical acclaim, with praise for its humor, performances, and messaging.
+It was shortlisted as one among the 14 Indian films to be nominated for Best Foreign Film at the 94th Academy Awards.
+At the 68th National Film Awards, it won 2 awards for Best Debut Film of a Director and Best Screenplay (Dialogues), both for Ashwin.
 The film was remade in Telugu as Martin Luther King (2023).

 Plot

-In a small village named Soorangudi in Tamil Nadu, the population is around 840 people, and it is split into two caste-based factions, Northerners and Southerners.
+A small village named Soorangudi in Tamil Nadu is split into two caste-based factions, Northerners and Southerners.
 The long-unopposed village president, a follower of caste indiscrimination, has two wives, a Northerner and a Southerner.
-His elder son's mother is a Northerner, and the mother of the younger son is a Southerner.
-Both sides are led by their respective son.
-Both side have been at odds with each other, hampering any development of the village.
+Both factions are led by their respective son, and have been at odds with each other.

-During an opening of a public toilet in the village, a feud breaks out between the Northerners and Southerners, and the neglected president becomes paralysed.
-Since village election is months away, and taking into account of the president's health, MLA suggests he appoint one of his sons, Rathinam or Mathi, as his successor.
+During an opening of a public toilet, a feud breaks out between the Northerners and Southerners, and the neglected president becomes paralysed.
+Since the village election is months away, and taking into account of the president's health, the MLA suggests he appoint one of his sons, Rathinam or Mathi, as his successor.
 The MLA needs the president for a work contract of 3 crore.
 Unable to reach a conclusion, the two brothers decide to contest the election against each other.
-The election is divided along caste lines.
-Based on pre-polling, it turns out the vote is evenly split.
+The election is divided along caste lines and the vote is evenly split based on pre-polling.

-Smile is a homeless lower-caste local barber living in Soorangudi.
-He lives with his assistant Side Burn in a banyan tree.
+Smile is a homeless lower-caste barber living in Soorangudi with his assistant Kirudha.
 One day he visits a post office for a money deposit.
-Since he doesn't have an identification card yet, the postmaster helps him apply for a new identification card.
-The postmaster suggests he don a new name, 'Nelson Mandela', citing Nelson Mandela as an metaphor for the fact that Smile is not on any side in the election.
+Since he doesn't have any ID, the postmaster helps him apply for one and suggests that he don a new name, Nelson Mandela.